FOSSEE/online_test/yaksh/documentation/moderator_docs/creating_course.rst

 Features in Courses
 -------------------

-	 Click on the Courses link located at the navigation bar, to view all the courses created by the moderator.
+	 Click on the Courses link located at the navigation bar.

 	 .. image:: ../images/course_features.jpg

+	 This page shows all the courses created by a moderator and all the courses allotted to a moderator.

 	 The following features are available for courses